The Need For Precast Wall Forms

 At the commencement of the 21st century, AFTEC developed the first concrete form which combined the individual concrete column and the panel into one integral unit through proprietary technology known as Combo-Cast™.
 The Combo-Cast™ system has created a concrete wall product that is superiorly efficient in production, handling and installation.

-AFTEC custom builds master molds and multi-use formliners for concrete wall forms and fence applications.
+AFTEC custom builds master molds and multi-use formliners for concrete precast wall forms and fence applications.
 These liners can be used for commercial and residential buildings, retaining walls, sound walls, freeway walls, bridge abutments, sea walls, safety barriers, roadway wall beautification, and most any wall application where textured surfaces are required.

 The formliners are Polyurethane rubber molds with a specific pattern that creates an architectural design on both sides of the final wall; promoting wall versatility as liners are reusable and can be removed and replace with a different pattern, including textures such as Logan stone, sandstone, stucco (or smooth), slate block, coming dry-stacked stone and additional custom designs.